sozzifer/1-DIS/README.md

 Summarising and illustrating data

 Python version 3.10
-To run, create a Python virtual environment and install the packages as specified in requirements.txt
+To run, create a Python virtual environment and install the packages as specified in requirements.txt using pip install -r requirements.txt